byee4/annotator/README.md

 include these chromosomes for faster processing and less memory footprint.
 Leave blank to hash all chromosomes in the db file

-Let me know if you have issues/questions: bay001@ucsd.edu
+Leta me know if you have issues/questions: bay001@ucsd.edu